microchip-pic-avr-examples/pic18f57q43-curiosity-adcc-3-dma-mplab-melody/README.md

 ## main loop and UART functions:
 After initializations, the main program is responsible for pulling the data from the adContext array and formatting it for serial transmission.
 DMA2 and DMA3 are manually run once at startup to preload the ADCC for the first conversion, moving the DMA index to the second config/context set in the array.
 A conversion is triggered by TMR0 roll over, and ADC completion then triggers the DMA data transfers in the order defined by priority.

-*Note:* The DMA interrupt flag is polled from the main routine because data is to transmitted serially, which would make the interrupt take a very long time to complete.
+*Note:* The DMA interrupt flag is polled from the main routine because data is transmitted serially, which would make the interrupt take a very long time to complete.
 Without the requirement to transmit serially, an interrupt service routine could be used to capture the data from adContext[n].

 ```c
 void main(void)